Refinable modeling for unbinned SMEFT analyses: Gradually refinable modeling

 \subsection{The binned Poisson likelihood}

-We start with the binned Poisson likelihood of several observations ($N_{\textrm{bin}}$) in disjoint phase-space regions (bins), described in more detail in Refs.~\cite{CMS:2024onh,Cranmer:2012sba}.
-Several processes, labeled by $p=1,\ldots,N_p$, are assumed to contribute a component $\sigma_{n,p}(\textrm{SM})$ to the cross-section in the bin with label $n$.
-The model parameter dependence on the SMEFT POIs is assumed to factorize from the various systematic effects.
-Because the SMEFT ME-squared terms are polynomial or can be accurately truncated to polynomials, a small number of non-zero values of $\bt$ are enough to obtain the coefficients in a parametrization of SMEFT effects $\sigma_{n,p}(\theta)=R_{n,p}(\bt)\sigma_{n,p}(\textrm{SM})$~\cite{Schoefbeck:2895759}.
-The $R_{n,p}(\bt)$ satisfy $R_{n,p}(\textrm{SM})=1$ and encode the complete per-bin SMEFT dependence.
+We begin with the binned Poisson likelihood for several observations ($N_{\textrm{bin}}$) in disjoint phase-space regions (bins), a setup described in detail in Refs.~\cite{CMS:2024onh,Cranmer:2012sba}.
+Multiple processes, labeled by $p=1,\ldots,N_p$, contribute to the cross-section component $\sigma_{n,p}(\textrm{SM})$ in bin $n$.
+The dependence on SMEFT POIs is assumed to factorize from the systematic effects.
+Since SMEFT ME-squared terms are polynomial or can be truncated to polynomial form, a small set of non-zero values of $\bt$ suffices to determine the coefficients in the SMEFT parametrization $\sigma_{n,p}(\theta)=R_{n,p}(\bt)\sigma_{n,p}(\textrm{SM})$~\cite{Belvedere:2024nzh}.
+Here, $R_{n,p}(\bt)$ satisfies $R_{n,p}(\textrm{SM})=1$ and fully encodes the SMEFT dependence in each bin.
 If $R_{n,p}(\bt)= 1$ holds to a good approximation for all $n$, we call the process $p$ a background.